hackclub/winter/Captain-AJ.md

 Speaker: Digital
 Display: SPI

-Extra Details:
+### Extra Details:
-I plan to read the Arduino Cookbook, ask engineering advisers questions relating to cases that are specific for my build, and research online.
+Resources: Arduino Cookbook, engineering advisers, online research.

 Furthermore, I will also use the listed tutorials from dfrobot.com to assist me:

-Explaining Computers:

 [Raspberry Pi Devastator Robot #1](https://youtu.be/DyQxvfwQbTg)